The website for the course CS565600 Deep Learning is now online.

 Teaching is my first priority.
 I spent lots of time on preparing the course materials and wish every student can get the best of the topics covered.
 Therefore, most of my courses give heavy loads.
 Please make sure you reserve enough time before taking them.
 If you have any question or suggestion about my courses, please feel free to send me an email.

-This course presents hands-on labs for students to be familiar with the software development process, techniques, and tools.
+This course presents hands-on labs for students to be familiar with the web and app development process, techniques, and tools.
 Students are asked to build real, useful applications (websites and/or mobile apps) accessible to the public.

 This course provides an overview of the current database management systems in the cloud, and explains how they are different from traditional database systems.
 The goal is to get students familiar with some well-known implementations like NoSQL databases, Google BigTable, Google MegaStore, and Google Spanner etc., and more importantly, to help students make better decisions on the design tradeoffs when configuring/building their own database systems given a particular set of target applications (tenants) in mind.

 Machine Learning (Advanced)